Emilia-Capital/fewer-tags/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/fewer-tags)

 == Installation ==
-1. Search for Fewer tags on the repository.
+1. Search for Fewer Tags on the repository.
 2. Install the plugin.
 3. Optionally: go to Settings → Reading and adjust the default minimum number of posts (the default is 10).
 4. You're done.

 == Screenshots ==
-1. The Fewer tags settings on the Settings → Reading screen.
+1. The Fewer Tags settings on the Settings → Reading screen.
 2. Fewer Tags adds a column to the Tags overview page, showing which tags are live and which aren't.

 == Changelog ==